samercherif/surfe-notes-app/README.md

 ## Configuring Visual Studio Code

+### Install the ZipFS extension
-###Install the ZipFS extension** to allow VSCode to read directly from Yarn's zip files.
+to allow VSCode to read directly from Yarn's zip files.
 Search for "Zip File System" in the VSCode extensions marketplace and install it.

+### PnPify SDK Setup
-###PnPify SDK Setup**: For enhanced compatibility with TypeScript, ESLint, and other tools, you may need to run PnPify.
+For enhanced compatibility with TypeScript, ESLint, and other tools, you may need to run PnPify.
 This step generates a `.vscode/pnpify` directory and a `.vscode/settings.json` file configured for Yarn PnP.
   ```bash
    yarn dlx @yarnpkg/sdks vscode
    ```

-###Select the workspace versions** of TypeScript and ESLint in VSCode when prompted, to ensure you're using the versions managed by Yarn PnP.
+Select the workspace versions of TypeScript and ESLint in VSCode when prompted, to ensure you're using the versions managed by Yarn PnP.

 ## Available Scripts